WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/03-modules.md

 self-contained description of a software package -- it contains the settings required to run a software package and, usually, encodes required dependencies on other software packages.
-HPC facilities will often have their own optimised versions of some software, os modules also make it easier to use these versions.
+HPC facilities will often have their own optimised versions of some software, so modules also make it easier to use these versions.

 The `module` command is used to interact with environment